vodquang96/django-anymail/docs/esps/mailgun.rst

   obvious reasons, only the domain portion applies.
 You can use anything before the @, and it will be ignored.

+**Using merge_metadata with merge_data**
+  If you use both Anymail's :attr:`~anymail.message.AnymailMessage.merge_data` and :attr:`~anymail.message.AnymailMessage.merge_metadata` features, make sure your merge_data keys do not start with ``v:``.
+(It's a good idea anyway to avoid colons and other special characters in merge_data keys, as this isn't generally portable to other ESPs.)

+  The same underlying Mailgun feature ("recipient-variables") is used to implement both Anymail features.
+To avoid conflicts, Anymail prepends ``v:`` to recipient variables needed for merge_metadata.
+(This prefix is stripped as Mailgun prepares the message to send, so it won't be present in your Mailgun API logs or the metadata that is sent to tracking webhooks.)

+**merge_metadata values default to empty string**
+  If you use Anymail's :attr:`~anymail.message.AnymailMessage.merge_metadata` feature, and you supply metadata keys for some recipients but not others, Anymail will first try to resolve the missing keys in :attr:`~anymail.message.AnymailMessage.metadata`, and if they are not found there will default them to an empty string value.

+  Your tracking webhooks will receive metadata values (either that you provided or the default empty string) for *every* key used with *any* recipient in the send.

 .. _undocumented API requirement:
     https://mailgun.uservoice.com/forums/156243-feature-requests/suggestions/35668606